BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Asynchronous

-\Cref{fig:evaluation-async} presents the WAN throughput–latency results for \lmysticeti, \asynclmysticeti, and Mysticeti under two scenarios: (a) committees of $10$ and $50$ validators without faults (\Cref{fig:evaluation-common-async}), and (b) committees of $10$ and $11$ validators (enough to tolerate $3$ and $2$ faults) under corresponding crash failures (\Cref{fig:evaluation-faults-async}).
-We cap throughput at $50{,}000$ tps for cost reasons. \asynclmysticeti matches Mysticeti’s throughput–latency performance across both scenarios and committee sizes, as both commit in three rounds in the common case.
+\Cref{fig:evaluation-async} presents the WAN throughput-latency results for \lmysticeti and \asynclmysticeti, with Mysticeti and Hydrangea included as visual reference points from \Cref{sec:evaluation}.
+We consider two scenarios: (a) committees of $10$ and $50$ validators without faults (\Cref{fig:evaluation-common-async}), and (b) committees of $10$ and $11$ validators (enough to tolerate $3$ and $2$ faults) under corresponding crash failures (\Cref{fig:evaluation-faults-async}).
+We cap throughput at $50{,}000$\,tps for cost reasons. \asynclmysticeti matches Mysticeti's throughput--latency performance across both scenarios and committee sizes, as both commit in three rounds in the common case.
 This highlights a key trade-off: for equivalent performance, one can choose between an asynchronous protocol with $n=5f+1$ or a partially synchronous one with $n=3f+1$.